mufana/mufana.github.io/_posts/2017-07-15-Kill-SQL-Application.md

 ## The SQL script

 As you can see in the image below, I have two databases.
-I want to find out which client desktop is connected to the production database.
+I want to find out which desktop(s) are connected to the database.

 ![Image of SQL](https://codeinblue.files.wordpress.com/2017/02/1.png)

-To find this out I ran simple 'exec sp who'.
+To find this out I ran simple 'exec sp who' against the master database.

 ```SQL
 exec sp who